AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 Solution Meta-Kernel

-The meta-kernel we created for the solution to this exercise is named ‘mrotat.tm’.
+The meta-kernel we created for the solution to this exercise is named 'mrotat.tm'.
 Its contents follow:

 ::

       KPL/MK

-      Meta-kernel for the ``Moon Rotation'' task in the Binary PCK Hands On Lesson.
+      Meta-kernel for the "Moon Rotation" task in the Binary PCK Hands On Lesson.

       The names and contents of the kernels referenced by this